J-DubApps/EndpointPilot/README.md

 2. Where timely settings-placement needs to occur outside of the logon/restart process, independent of Corporate VPN or Intune-visibility status.
 3. Hybrid Domain-Joined PCs where Intune Configuration Profiles/CSP or Active Directory GPP settings are not always feasible, or need to occur at a higher cadence than default.

 EndpointPilot runs locally on the PC endpoint itself, as a repeating Scheduled Task, so it does not require line-of-sight to a Domain Controller NETLOGON share or a Logon Script GPO.
-Its runtime components are staged onto a PC endpoint under each user's profile at %LOCALAPPDATA%\EndpointPilot (C:\Users\Username\AppData\Local\EndpointPilot).
+Its runtime components (primarily PowerShell and JSON files) are staged onto a PC endpoint under each user's profile at %LOCALAPPDATA%\EndpointPilot (C:\Users\Username\AppData\Local\EndpointPilot).
 See [Roadmap](#roadmap) for system-agent (run as SYSTEM) plans.

 EndpointPilot's running config and common operations stored in ***three*** (3) *JSON*-formatted ***directive files***.
 The key-value pairs in the directive files are processed similar in concept to "*Playbooks*", but are simpler in design and function.